nathonfowlie/education.aws.developer_associate/_pages/elb.md

 - Good for micros services and container-based applications.
 - Supports port mapping to redirect to dynamic ports (useful for ECS).
 - Would require multiple CLBs to load balance multiple applications, vs 1 ALB.
+- Supports SNI, using multiple listeners with multiple SSL certs.

 ##### ALB Target Groups